v-julia/Coverage/README.md

 # Coverage
-This folder contains python scripts that calculate the distribution of sequences in GenBank along the reference sequence
+This folder contains python scripts that calculate coverage of reference nucleotide sequence by some set of sequences.

 ## genbank_coverage.py